Skip to primary navigation Skip to content Skip to footer

 Some railcars serve a decade and disappear.
 Others, like Southern Railway Dining Car 3164, span generations.

-Built in 1924 by the Pullman Company, Car 3164 embodies the craftsmanship and resilience of early 20th-century rail travel.
+Built in 1925 by The Pullman Company, Car 3164 embodies the craftsmanship and resilience of early 20th-century rail travel.
 For over a century, it has rolled through changing eras, from the golden age of passenger service to modern-day rail excursions at the Tennessee Valley Railroad Museum (TVRM).
-Most recently, this classic heavyweight car made headlines as TVRM’s restoration team rebuilt its original generator—an essential component powering comfort and cuisine for guests today.
+Most recently, this classic heavyweight car made headlines as TVRM’s restoration team rebuilt its diesel-powered generator—an essential component powering comfort and cuisine for guests today.

 From Luxury to Longevity

-Car 3164 was originally designed with open windows, a clerestory roof, and seating for two and four at tables adorned with fine wood and metal accents.
+Car 3164 was originally designed in the style of the 1920s, featuring open windows, a clerestory roof, varnished wood grained interior, and seating for two and four at tables adorned with fine wood and brass trimmings.
 It served iconic Southern Railway trains like the Carolina Special and The Tennessean, offering travelers a refined dining experience as part of long-distance service.
+Air conditioning came in the late 1930s, as a means of sanitation in dining cars, through a steam-jet ejector system which made use of the existing steam heat supply lines, and did not require freon.

 The 1958 Accident That Almost Ended Its Story